billschnoebelen/cce_blog_old/content/blog/2021-03-29-Shop_Press_Gauge/index.md

     Force = 8000lbs/in^2 \* 3.82in^2 = 30,560
     30,560/2000 = 15.28T`

 A 20 Ton bottle jack will not produce 20 Ton of force.
 There is a built in safety factor.
+It is just as well.
+I am not 100% sure the press would hold 20 Tons.

 Thanks for looking! <a href="https://cad.onshape.com/documents/eb79c6db72c6a3027f37b65d/w/777410d1b37eb2d133869cc7/e/dc860df1d2a0c567fa235e57" target="_blank" rel="noopener noreferrer">There are more pics, CAD, and CAM here...</a>